 A 22-year longitudinal study published in the American Journal of Psychiatry found that more than 60% of individuals with anorexia or bulimia nervosa recovered fully, and many others achieved significant symptom reduction and improved quality of life (Eddy et al., 2017).
 Recovery looks different for each person, but lasting healing is absolutely within reach.

-Finding Hope + Healing
+Hope + Healing Are Within Reach

-At Magnolia Creek, we believe you deserve to recover and live a fulfilling life, free from the chains an eating disorder places on you.
-We also believe that healing must address the whole person.
 Our treatment philosophy is grounded in compassion, clinical excellence, and the understanding that eating disorders are complex illnesses that require individualized care.
-That’s why we treat not just symptoms, but the underlying emotional, physical, and spiritual wounds.
+That’s why we not only treat the harmful food behaviors, but the underlying emotional, physical, and spiritual wounds, as well.

 If you’re ready to start on the road to recovery, support is available at Magnolia Creek.
 Reach out today to speak with an admissions specialist.
 Your journey can begin here.